usnistgov/AFL-agent/docs/source/explanations/index.rst

 Explanations
 ============

-Background information and explanations about AFL-agent concepts.
+Tho goal of this section is to deepens and broadens the your understanding of the AFL-agent codebase, the goals of the project, and the underlying concepts.

 .. toctree::
    :maxdepth: 2
    :caption: Topics:

-   architecture
-   machine_learning
-   phase_boundaries
-   data_model
+   pipelines